Well-posedness of Fractional Stochastic p-Laplace Equations Driven by Superlinear Transport Noise: Introduction

 The well-posedness of the stochastic equation \eqref{lap7} has been extensively studied in the literature by the monotone argument, see, e.g., \cite{kry1, liu1, liu2, liu3, par1, zha1} and the references therein.
 In particular, the existence and uniqueness of solutions of \eqref{lap7} was established in \cite{liu1, liu2, liu3} under the condition \eqref{lap6}.
 When both $\varphi$ and $\psi$ in \eqref{lap5} are nonzero, the well-posedness of \eqref{lap7} was established first in \cite{liu4} for additive noise, and very recently in \cite{roc1} for general nonlinear noise.

 The result of \cite{roc1} solved a longstanding open problem on the existence and uniqueness of solutions of \eqref{lap7} under the fully local monotonicity condition \eqref{lap5}.
-However, there are a couple of errors and limitations on the results of \cite{roc1} as listed below and we will solve these problems in the present paper:
+However, there are a couple of gaps and limitations on the results of \cite{roc1} as listed below and we will solve these problems in the present paper:

 (i).
-The authors of \cite{roc1} used the {\bf strong} Skorokhod representation theorem to pass to the limit of a sequence of approximate solutions.
+The authors of \cite{roc1} used the { strong} Skorokhod representation theorem to pass to the limit of a sequence of approximate solutions.
 However, the { strong} Skorokhod representation theorem does not hold true as proved very recently by Ondrejat and Seidler in \cite{ond1} (see also \cite{pec1}).
-In this paper, under additional assumptions on the continuity of noise coefficients with respect to an appropriate topology, we will correct this error by applying the standard Skorokhod representation theorem instead of the { strong} Skorokhod representation theorem.
+In this paper, under additional assumptions on the continuity of noise coefficients with respect to an appropriate topology, we will deal with the problem by applying the standard Skorokhod representation theorem.